 - Integrate with translation management technologies

-- Build a centralised termbase and style guide
+- Build a centralized term base and style guide

 - Conduct extensive quality assurance user testing